sunzuolei/cmake/README.md

 ```

 #### Demo A
 All the files are in one directory.
-"CMakeLists.txt" and "domeA.pro" is involved.
+"CMakeLists.txt" is involved.
 #### Demo B
-Two subdirectories are introduced, but "CMakeLists.txt" and "demoB.pro" exists.
+Two subdirectories are introduced, but "CMakeLists.txt"  exist.
 #### Demo C
 Each subdirectory owns one "CMakeLists.txt".
 The files contained in folder "core" are for library building.
 And the current directory also owns "demoC.pro".